LapTQ/hello-cpp/summaries/behind-the-scene.md

 * Destructor: a special member function that is called automatically when an object of a non-aggregate class type is destroyed.
 For example:
     * when an object goes out of scope normally
     * when a dynamically allocated object is explicitly deleted using the `delete` keyword
+* If a constructor is aborted for some reason, the class’s destructor is never called (because the object never finished construction).
 * The destructor must have the same name as the class, preceded by a tilde (`~`).
 * The destructor can not take arguments.
 * The destructor has no return type.